fdelduque/Archipelago/worlds/sotn/docs/setup_en.md

 ### Instalation
 Download the last apworld version from releases page.
-(THIS STEP IS NO LONGER REQUIRED)Download error recalc software Run ArchipelagoLauncher and choose Install APWorld, select your downloaded sotn.apworld, restart if asked.
+(THIS STEP IS NO LONGER REQUIRED)Download error recalc software<br />
+Run ArchipelagoLauncher and choose Install APWorld, select your downloaded sotn.apworld, restart if asked.

 # Playing